datalab-org/datalab/README.md

 <!-- datalab logo -->

-This repository contains the code for a data management system that consists of two main components:
+This repository contains the code for the *datalab* data management system, targeted (broadly) at materials chemistry labs but with customisability and extensability in mind.

+The main aim of *datalab* is to provide a platform for capturing the significant amounts of long-tail experimental data and metadata produced in a typical lab, and enable storage, filtering and future data re-use by humans and machines.
+The platform provides researchers with a way to record sample- and cell-specific metadata, attach and sync raw data from instruments, and perform analysis and visualisation of many characterisation techniques in the browser (XRD, NMR, electrochemical cycling, TEM, TGA, Mass Spec, Raman).
+Importantly, *datalab* stores a network of interconnected research objects in the lab, such that individual pieces of data are stored with the context needed to make them scientifically useful.

+*datalab* consists of two main components:

 - a Flask-based Python web server (`pydatalab`) that communicates with a MongoDB database backend and can perform simple analysis and ETL of particular data types,